 Easy Island Drive - Vittoriosa & Marsaxlokk Village

 Explore Maltese history on a tour of the old island capital of Mdina.
 Stroll along the city walls, built by the Normans in the 12th century, and visit the cathedral.
-Walk to the village of Rabat and tour the ancient catacombs.
+Walk to the village of Rabat and tour the St Paul's Grotto, Underground shelters & St Publius Chapel.
 Then visit a craft village and shop for glass.

 Experience Malta on a narrated drive about the island.
 Visit Marsaxlokk, the island's largest fishing village.
 Stroll the waterfront and view colorful luzzu boats and fishermen mending their nets.
 Visit an island winery and sample its wares, and witness local pottery craftsman at work.